-Flushing points shall be installed at the end of DN 50 rider mains (see Appendix B Drawing B7-5).
+Flushing points shall be installed at the end of nominal internal diameter 50mm rider mains (see Appendix B Drawing B7-5).

 6.3.15 Hydrants

 Hydrants are installed on reticulation mains for firefighting or operational purposes.
 Operational purposes include mains flushing, chlorination, to allow the escape of air during charging, and the release of water during dewatering of the water main, where air valves and scours are not installed.